Quick links for drug and alcohol rehab in Ipswich

 Librium is offered over the course of ten days, slowly reducing your intake in order to reduce the risk of addiction to Librium itself.

-Make sure that your rehab is safe and effective by calling us on 0800 326 5559
+Make sure that your chosen drug and alcohol rehab in Ipswich is safe and effective by calling us on 0800 326 5559

-In the same way that everyone will have a different experience of addiction, rehab will be different for everyone.
+In the same way that everyone will have a different experience of addiction, rehab in Ipswich will be different for everyone.

-A typical rehab programme will last for around 28 days.
+A typical drug and alcohol rehab programme in Ipswich will last for around 28 days.
 However, this will depend on what you are being treated for, how severe your addiction is, and your own personal commitment to recover.

 It’s wise to keep a degree of flexibility and not be disappointed if your recovery takes a little longer than expected.